-Nonresident alien: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinitely.

-On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.
+Nonresident: A person who is not a citizen or national of the United States and who is in this country on a visa or temporary basis and does not have the right to remain indefinite \On-campus day care: Licensed day care for students' children (usually age 3 and up); usually for a fee.

-Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications.

-Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings.
+Open admission: Admission policy under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic re Other expenses (costs): Include average costs for clothing, laundry, entertainment, medical (if not a required fee), and furnishings.